-On the opposite side of the fence, the top of a twelve-foot high mound of top soil silently beckons.
+On the opposite side of the fence, a high mound of top soil silently beckons.

 One of Old Man Oser's lots.
 All the football animals think it's fun to prove: "who's the man".
 I don't get it.